Azure-Samples/active-directory-xamarin-native-v2/README.md

   - Windows 10 SDK (10.0.17134.0)
   - Android SDK level 27 (oreo) and 28 (pie), and Android SDK build tools 27.0.3 are also required.
 These are not installed through the VS Installer, so instead use the Android SDK Manager (Visual Studio > Tools > Android > Android SDK Manager…)
 - An Internet connection
-- A Windows machine (necessary if you want to run the app on Windows)
-- An OS X machine (necessary if you want to run the app on Mac)
-- A Linux machine (necessary if you want to run the app on Linux)
+- A Windows, OS X, or Linux machine (necessary if you want to run the app on their respective platforms)
 - An Azure Active Directory (Azure AD) tenant.
 For more information on how to get an Azure AD tenant, see [How to get an Azure AD tenant](https://azure.microsoft.com/en-us/documentation/articles/active-directory-howto-tenant/)
 - A user account in your Azure AD tenant.
 This sample will not work with a Microsoft account (formerly Windows Live account).
 Therefore, if you signed in to the [Azure portal](https://portal.azure.com) with a Microsoft account and have never created a user account in your directory before, you need to do that now.
 - Setup [Xamarin.iOS for Visual Studio](https://docs.microsoft.com/en-us/xamarin/ios/get-started/installation/windows/introduction-to-xamarin-ios-for-visual-studio) (if you want to run the iOS app)